Simple notifications with React

 closed using the close button.
 In this example we use a

-property set in state and change it's value on
+status property set in state and change it's value on

 finish to break our application.